microsoft/ignite25-LAB565-makers-in-action-crafting-microsoft-365-copilot-agents-for-real-world/lab/instructions/lab-rag.md

 Once the container has been created, you can upload the resume files following these steps:

+1. Select the container to access its content
 1. Select 1️⃣ **Upload**
 1. Drag and drop the resume files or select 2️⃣ **Browse for files** and select the resume files
 1. Select the 3️⃣ **Upload** command and wait for the upload to complete